How to cut your car insurance bill in half

 - Drop your uninsured motorists (UM) coverage

 How low can you go?
 You can likely chop your car insurance bill in half by dropping your liability limits from "recommended" limits of 100/300/50 down to 25/50/10, and dropping rental, collision and comprehensive coverage (see chart below for average savings).
 Many states have minimum liability limits of 25/50/10, but others are higher or lower.
-See the minimum levels of car insurance you are required to buy.
 In our savings experiment, we kept UM coverage when we reduced our liability limits -- you could save even more by dropping it.

 |How low can you go?